MintbeanHackathons/2020-04-28-Juno-CareerHack-Week/Readme.md

 # Today's Objective: Markdown Editor

-## Prize

-$25 CAD Amazon gift card + bragging rights.

-Tip: Read the [General Information Document](General%20Information.md) for more info on how to get started and submit.

 ## Objective

-Today's objective is to create your own Markdown Editor.
+Today's objective is to create your own Markdown Editor that actually saves to Express!

 Markdown, as you probably already know, is a formatting language for text-based documents.
 This document is written in Markdown.
 You can see its source to get a taste for what Markdown looks like.